elm/compiler/README.md

     printf "import Mouse\n\nmain = lift asText Mouse.position" > Main.elm
     elm-server

 The first two commands create a new directory and navigate into it.
-The `echo` commands place a simple program into `Main.elm`.
-Do this manually if you do not have `echo`.
+The `printf` commands place a simple program into `Main.elm`.
+Do this manually if you do not have `printf`.
 The final command starts the Elm server at [localhost:8000](http://localhost:8000/), allowing you to navigate to `Main.elm` and see your first program in action.

 #### Wrap up